wp-plugins/wpsso/readme.txt

 Tested Up To: 3.8
 Stable Tag: 1.22.1

-Improve the appearance and ranking of WordPress Posts, Pages, and eCommerce Products in Google Search and social website shares
+Improve the appearance and ranking of WordPress Posts, Pages, and eCommerce Products in Google Search and Social Website shares

 == Description ==